Los Angeles Chargers vs. Denver Broncos NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Broncos stats and trends

-- The Broncos covered the spread in their only game when underdogs by 2.5 points or more.
+- Denver has played 10 games, with five wins against the spread.

-- Denver's games this season have hit the over just two times in 10 opportunities (20%).
+- Denver's games this year have gone over the point total only two times in 10 opportunities (20%).

-- Denver is 2-0 against the spread and 2-0 overall in games when it records more than 26.5 points.
+- Denver is 2-0 against the spread and 2-0 overall in games when it puts up more than 26.5 points.

-- In games that Denver amasses more than 355.0 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that Denver piles up over 355.0 yards, the team is 3-2 against the spread and 3-2 overall.

-- This season the Broncos have turned the ball over 11 times, while the Chargers have forced 11 turnovers.

 Home and road insights